Roberto Pérez: San Francisco Giants

 On January 29, 2023, Pérez agreed to a contract with the San Francisco Giants.
 On February 4, the deal was revealed to be a minor league contract and was made official.
 On March 25, it was announced that Pérez had made the Opening Day roster and would be selected to the 40-man roster.

 Pérez began the season as the Giants’ primary catcher, but was placed on the 60-day injured list on April 8 after suffering a right rotator cuff strain.
 He underwent season-ending surgery to repair his rotator cuff on April 13.

 Boston Red Sox

 On December 13, 2023, Pérez signed a minor league contract with the Boston Red Sox.
 He did not make an appearance for the organization before he was released on July 2, 2024.

 Caliente de Durango

 On February 10, 2025, Pérez signed with Caliente de Durango of the Mexican League.
 In 16 appearances for Durango, he slashed .211/.388/.316 with six RBI.
 Pérez was released by the Caliente on May 19.

+Pérez announced his retirement from professional baseball on March 25, 2026.